bcgov/startup-sample-project-aws-containers/README.md

 Once the project set is created, it will have one or more service accounts associated each of them with different IAM Roles ARN.

 These roles ARN, necessary to access AWS Cloud, are set for every Github environment.
-The values themselves are stored as GitHub environment _Secrets_
+The values themselves are stored as GitHub environment _Variables_

-The required environment Secrets are:
+The required environment Variables are:
   - `TERRAFORM_DEPLOY_ROLE_ARN` This is the ARN of IAM Role used to deploy resources through the Github action authenticate with the GitHub OpenID Connect.
   - - Create the IAM Policy for `tools` or `Sandbox`  with this [policy](https://github.com/bcgov/startup-sample-project-aws-containers/blob/main/docs/IAM_policies/Registry_Deployment_IAM_Policy.json) (Be Careful to replace `<Licence_plate>` `<Environment>` and `<Environment>`)
   - - Create the IAM Policy for `dev` `test` and `prod`  with this [policy](https://github.com/bcgov/startup-sample-project-aws-containers/blob/main/docs/IAM_policies/App_Deployment_IAM_Policy.json) (Be Careful to replace `<Licence_plate>` `<Environment>` and `<Environment>`)